lejenome/lejenome.github.io/_posts/2016-02-09-mtcfss-python-training-get-ready.md

 tags: mtcfss, python, django
 ---

-This is our check list for any member interested to join the training:
+This is our checklist for any member interested to join the training:

 Tools
 =====